zb-coder/CV/README.md

 I completed my degree in accounting at the University of Manchester walking an hour to and from each day and achieved a good grade.
 I also recently completed Makers Academy coding bootcamp remotely beginning each day at 9:30am and finished at around 6pm, Monday to Friday.
 I pray 5 times a day without fail, eat healthy and make time for exercise.
 All of these require discipline and commitment.

 #### Communication
-Good communication was integral when working with consultants, genetic councillers and other professionals during my time working as a medical secretary in the NHS.
+Good communication was integral when working with consultants, genetic councillors and other professionals during my time working as a medical secretary in the NHS.
 At Makers this was also important having had to work and learn alongside an eclectic group of people, from pairing to standup and retros.

 #### Time management
 At my time at the NHS, I contributed to decreasing the backlog in NHS letters in my department, this required me to manage my time well during working hours.
 Covid meant I did Code First Girls, Muslamic Makers and the whole 16 weeks of Makers at home which all helped me learn how to manage my time better.